MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 2022/03/23: 💫 finished

+### Lecture 12

+2022/12/18

+1500<->3000

+- basis of the null space
+- from graph theory to linear algebra
+- TBRT
+- TBR basis
+- OHM's LAW
+- enable user to use it at its potential strength
+- current on node
+- current in equal to current out

+2022/12/17

+0000<->1500

+- matrix comes from somewhee
+- eletrical network
+- incidence matrix
+- loop corresponds to dependent row
+- real matrix from genuene graph

 ### Lecture 14 <br>
 2022/03/24: 💫 finished why when m>n, which means by which m equations and n unknown there is no solution?